Zajic86/node-rf-ir/README.md

 Node MCU ESP8266 with IR Rx/Tx diode and 433MHz Rx/Tx store and send codes.

-**/nodeIRDuplicator** : IR send and receive through webserver (connect to wifi or set as AP).
+**/nodeIRDuplicator** : Done!
+IR send and receive through webserver (connect to wifi or set as AP).
 First code test.
 All accepted codes are transformed into buttons for the possibility to duplicate individual codes and a field to insert and send your own code.
 Also you can save codes to txt file.

 <img src="/imgs/ir-rx-tx.png">
 <img src="https://www.martinlukasek.cz/imgs/proj/irrf.jpg">